-Aghanistan – Iran border crossings
+Afghanistan – Iran border crossings

 Shared taxis are the quickest way to get to/from the border to Mashad on the Iranian side (4 hours), with a possible stop-over needed in Torbat-e-Jam.
 On the Afghani side, it’s about 2 hours driving from the border to Herat, with lots of shared taxis and minibuses willing to take you there.
-Latest we heard, a shared taxi from Herat to Mashad cost 30$ (2010).
+Latest we heard, a shared taxi from Herat to Mashad cost 15$/seat (2018).

 Afghanistan – Turkmenistan border crossings

 On entering Turkmenistan you have to pay 12$ entry tax, to be paid in dollars only.
 The borders are usually closed for lunch.
 Take about 2 hours to cross any border.

-A shared taxi from Herat to the border cost anywhere between 200 afghanis and 30$ in 2011, depending on haggling skills.
+In case it reopens: a shared taxi from Herat to the border cost anywhere between 200 afghanis and 30$ in 2011, depending on haggling skills.
 From the border to Herat, it is unsure if transport will be waiting for you (mixed traveler reports), but maybe the border guards will take care of you.
 On the Turkmen side, it should be no problem to find a shared taxi heading to Mary, if you are on a transit visa.

 There is no settlement on either side of the border, so you will likely continue straight to Atamyrat (previously Kerki) or Andkhoy, if you find transport quickly.
 There is no public transport going to the border.